Robert Aden Long

 In the late 1990s, Long became involved in the pro bono prosecution of a habeas corpus petition on behalf of Mario Rocha.
 Rocha had been convicted of murder in 1996, when he was just 16, and received a life sentence.
 Long persuaded the California Court of Appeals to hear the habeas petition and the conviction was eventually set aside.
 The state later dismissed all charges against Rocha.
 The case was documented in the award-winning film, Mario’s Story.

 Long served as member of the law school’s Board of Visitors from 1994 until his retirement in 2005 and served as Chair of the Board in 2001.
+He received the law school's Distinguished Service Award in 2008 and was inducted into the Academy of Law Alumni Fellows in 2009.

 Law | Legal Biography | Legal Profession